abdulsaleh/asyncio-for-ai/src/llm-responses.md

 google.genai.errors.ClientError: 429 RESOURCE_EXHAUSTED. {'error': {'code': 429,
  'message': 'You exceeded your current quota, please check your plan and billing details....
 ```

+See the [Rate Limiters](rate-limiters.md) chapter to build your own rate limiter and avoid hitting rate limits.